 - Oxidation pathways

 - Autoxidation (with triplet oxygen) and photo-oxidation (with singlet oxygen) attack unsaturated bonds.
-Heat, light, metals, and oxygen accelerate these reactions, producing peroxides → aldehydes/ketones → rancid flavors.
+Heat, light, metals, and oxygen accelerate these reactions, producing peroxides → aldehydes/ketones → rancid off-flavors.
 Wiley Online Library

 - Antioxidant burn-off